Syab/syab-bigquery-geoport/README.md

     ### Annex

-    To configure google credentials on your local machine:
+    To configure google credentials on your local machine (MacOS):
     1. In your GCP account console, go to IAM > Service Accounts > Create Service Account

     2. Type in a name for your service role.
 Click Create and Continue.